 Addiction treatment centers include both inpatient and outpatient rehabilitation options.
 The severity of your addiction, your clinical needs, co-occurring mental illness, and your support system determine your level of treatment.
 In addiction treatment, you will examine the reasons behind your drug or alcohol dependence.
 You will also begin addressing and recovering from these issues through the use of methods such as individual or group therapy, family therapy, or 12-step groups involving drug or alcohol rehab.

-See your physician to learn more about your treatment options and for a referral to a treatment center.
+Consult a healthcare provider to learn more about your treatment options and for a referral to a treatment center.
 Only a medical professional can determine the safest and most effective approach for your case.

 - What is Xanax?